Department of Computer Science (GRAD)

 The Department of Computer Science is housed in two adjacent buildings, the Frederick P. Brooks Jr. Computer Science Building and J. Carlyle Sitterson Hall.
 These two buildings are connected by hallways on all floors so that they function as a single, larger building.

-Graduate students have access to all of the department's research and teaching facilities, including specialized research laboratories for graphics and image processing, computer building and design, and collaborative, distributed, and parallel systems.
+Graduate students have access to all of the department's research and teaching facilities, including specialized research laboratories for graphics and image processing, robotics, computer building and design, and collaborative, distributed, and parallel systems.
 The laboratories, offices, conference areas, and classrooms are bound together by the department's fully integrated, distributed computing environment.

 General Computing Environment